Cathay Pacific’s Asia Miles program is a partner with American Express Membership Rewards, Citibank Rewards, ANZ Rewards and Westpac Altitude Rewards.

 Summing up: use Asia Miles to get to the US?

 There are fewer mileage-earning opportunities with Asia Miles in Australia outside of flying and credit cards than compared to Qantas Points, so it will be a bit tougher to build up a bigger balance.
+But the payoff could be worth it, as the redemption rates are a lot lower than Qantas’.

-Having said that, the major flexible points programs in Australia all partner with Asia Miles:
+The major flexible points programs in Australia all partner with Asia Miles:

 - Westpac Altitude Rewards